 Helen served an 11-year term as a member of the Hazardous Substances and New Organisms Committee of the Environmental Protection Authority (ERMA) and was a board member of the Environmental Risk Management Authority (ERMA) before it became the EPA.

-Tim is Executive General Manager at Citycare Water and is a qualified civil engineer with a Master of Business Administration.
-He is a member of the Institute of Directors and Director and Chairperson of Apex Environmental.
+Tim is Chief Executive of Citycare Water and is a qualified civil engineer with a Master of Business Administration.
+He is a member of the Institute of Directors and Director and Chairperson of Apex Water Ltd.

 Tim has participated in several special interest groups and has contributed to the Water New Zealand Conference & Expo Steering Group for more than a decade.
 He is also a member of the Service Providers Forum (now part of the Water Utilities Association) and Water Services Managers Group.

-As Chairperson of the Water Industry Group, Tim has been actively involved in future-proofing talent and skills for our industry within the Connexis Governance Structure to ensure the educational frameworks and training platforms will attract and retain industry talent.
+Tim Chairs the Three Waters Strategic Reference Group and has been actively involved in future-proofing talent and skills for our industry working with Waihanga Ara Rau and Te Pūkenga to ensure the educational frameworks and training platforms will attract and retain industry talent.

 Deborah is Technical Director - Water Advisory for AECOM New Zealand Limited and worked for more than 25 years in the water sector, both in New Zealand and overseas.